admhpr/oversight/content/notes/on-culture.md

 * make eye contact, pay attention to what the person is actually saying
 * do not interrupt the flow of the conversation
 * let people see your wekness
-* admit that you make mistakes (this is especially effectice from leaders).
+* admit that you make mistakes (this is especially effective from leaders).
 * ask for input and feedback on work

 ### Share vulnerabilities

-* sharing vulnerbilities actually boosts group perfromance
+* sharing vulnerbilities actually boosts group performance
 * it builds trust
 * generates a sense of closeness "vulnerability loop"
 * 1989 plane crash where pilot asked for help
 * this action ending up saving the majority of the passengers as three people worked together to land the plane with no engines
-* there is a close connection between admitting vulnerbility and cooperation
+* there is a close connection between admitting vulnerability and cooperation
 * experiment was done that made participants lose their work after a long computer task
 * those that received help where way more productive later and they had been rescued from a moment of vulnerabiliy